dartwork-repo/dartwork-mpl/docs/gallery/01_basic_plots/plot_line_styles.rst

 Line Styles
 ===========

-Different line styles and dash patterns for data visualization.
+Preview dashes, caps, and joins side by side to choose line styles that stay legible once printed or projected.

 ..
-GENERATED FROM PYTHON SOURCE LINES 7-96
+GENERATED FROM PYTHON SOURCE LINES 7-120